Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- Diggs is averaging 34.5 receiving yards per game in two career matchups against the Falcons, 47.0 fewer than his receiving yards prop bet over/under for Sunday's game (81.5).
+- Diggs has averaged 34.5 receiving yards per game in his two career matchups against the Falcons, 47.0 fewer than his over/under for Sunday's game.

 - Note: Diggs' stats vs. Falcons date back to 2016.